garciart/pipeline-demo/05-sonarqube-container/05-sonarqube-container.md

     ![Jenkins Build Page 4](53-jenkins-build-page-4.png "Jenkins Build Page 4")

 26. On the **Build** page, click on the **Console Output** link.
-Look through the output until you come across a line that looks similar to "INFO: ANALYSIS SUCCESSFUL, you can find the results at: http://192.168.168.30:9000/dashboard?id=pipeline-demo":
+Look through the output until you come across a line that looks similar to "`INFO: ANALYSIS SUCCESSFUL, you can find the results at: http://192.168.168.30:9000/dashboard?id=pipeline-demo`":

     ![Jenkins Console Output 4](54-jenkins-console-output-4.png "Jenkins Console Output 4")